 After you were fitted with your orthotics, your Podiatrist would have organised an initial orthotic review visit.
-This visit would have been organised approximately one to two weeks after your initial orthotic fitting.
-The initial orthotic review visit is very much focused on your initial symptoms, orthotic comfort, and wearability.
+This visit would have been organised approximately two to four weeks after your initial orthotic fitting to check that your orthotics were fitting well, feeling comfortable, and you were noticing an improvement with their wear.

 Why Do My Orthotics Need To Be Reviewed After 12 Months?

-Because the majority of our patients have just one pair of orthotics, it means they’re constantly taking them in and out of various footwear.
-This puts a lot of strain on the orthotic, and if you’re wearing them 5 – 7 days per week, they will naturally show signs of wear and tear over time.
+As most patients start with one pair of orthotics instead of multiple pairs, it means they’re constantly wearing them and moving them from one pair of shoes to another.
+This puts a lot of strain on the orthotic, and they will naturally show signs of wear and tear over time.

 What To Expect At Your 12 Month Review Visit

-Most review visits take approximately 15 minutes, however if you’ve got some aches and pains we’ll normally allow 30 minutes for the appointment.
+Most review visits take approximately 20 minutes, however, if you’ve got some aches and pains, we’ll normally allow 30 minutes for the appointment.
 During your visit your Podiatrist will:

 - Review orthotic wear and tear – You’ve invested good money into your orthotics, so it’s important to make sure they are working correctly to support your feet and legs.
-If an area is showing signs of excessive wear, reinforcing may be required, and this will prolong their lifespan.
+If an area is showing signs of excessive wear, reinforcing may be required, which will prolong their lifespan

 - Check covering materials – Covers are placed on the upper surface of the orthotics to protect the underlying materials, while adding comfort and cushioning.
 If covers are worn or not present, the underlying materials will wear out faster.
 We can replace your covering material without needing to create a new set of orthotics

-- Review your initial symptoms – Ideally we’d like to see you still be symptom-free the following year, but sometimes this is not the case and your orthotics may require additional support or adjustments to best suit the changes that have occurred with you and your feet over the past year.
-We can also consider whether other therapies, such as ultrasound, shockwave therapy or foot mobilization.
+- Review your initial symptoms – Ideally, we’d like to see you still be symptom-free the following year, but sometimes this is not the case and your orthotics may require additional support or adjustments to best suit the changes that have occurred with you and your feet over the past year.
+We can also consider whether other therapies, such as shockwave therapy or foot mobilisation, may help your symptoms

 - Review strength and flexibility – If exercises are not being performed properly, certain muscles may become tighter or weaker than what is ideal for optimal function.
 We’ll review your strength and flexibility and make a plan to get you back on track where needed

-- Review joint range of motion – It’s really important to make sure the joint of your big toe, the ankle joint, and the knee joint have normal range of motion.
+- Review the joint range of motion – It’s really important to make sure the joint of your big toe, the ankle joint, and the knee joint have normal range of motion.
 If any one of these three joints has limited motion it will have a direct effect on other joints, and may result in pain, discomfort and injury

 Perfect Time To Order Additional Pairs